katzenjens/wbsg1/manual.md

 ----------------------

 *   **Browser Compatibility:** This interface uses the Web Serial API and requires a **Chrome-based browser** (Chrome, Edge, Opera).
 *   **Privacy:** The application runs entirely locally in your browser.
-No data is transmitted to the internet, and no cookies are used.
+No data is transmitted to the internet, and no cookies are set.
 *   **Connection:** Click the **"CONNECT"** button to open the system dialog and select the appropriate serial port for your signal generator.

 Frequency Control (VFO)